 8. Previous Investors not Following on Later Rounds

 A sign that a startup is doing well is that investors from prior rounds are also eager to be a part of later rounds.
-If not, that reflects on their experience with the startup after investing previously.
+A lack of consistent interest may reflect on investor experience with the startup after investing previously.

-As per Ayesha Saleem of Lakson VC, it all boils down to the quality and kind of investors on the cap table – if they were ‘seasonal’ foreign investors who make very few investments in Pakistan, then previous investors not following on later rounds is not much of an issue.
+As per Ayesha Saleem of Lakson VC, it all boils down to the quality and kind of investors on the cap table.
+If a startup was supported by ‘Seasonal’ foreign investors, who make very few investments in Pakistan, then previous investors not following on later rounds is not much of an issue.

-However, if a solid local or foreign investor who holds a sizeable position on the cap table doesn’t invest, it may be a cause for concern and require investors to dig deeper especially if previous VCs are making similar size investments in other companies.
+However, if a solid local or foreign investor who holds a sizeable position on the cap table doesn’t invest, it may be a cause for concern.
+Investors may be tempted to dig deeper, especially if previous VCs are making similar size investments in other companies.

 9. Weak Unit Economics